 Week 3: Dino Detectives / Fossils Discovery

 Students are invited to dig up fossils and compare things old and new in this Jurassic theme.
 Campers will work together to reconstruct a dinosaur footprint that is bigger than their bodies.
 They will pretend to hunt for leaves with a baby triceratops, fly with a pterodactyl, and help T-Rex find safety from the erupting volcano.
-Excitement awaits them along this science-filled investigation.
+Excitement awaits them along with this science-filled investigation.

 Week 4: Backyard Study / Nature Detectives

-Summertime is full of mystery and new adventure.
+Summertime is full of mystery and a new adventure.
 Your children will explore the sights and sounds of their natural environment as they create nature-based art.